Hill Prizes Frequently Asked Questions

 Will funding allow for indirect or overhead costs?

-Funds may be used for direct charges relevant to the work of the project, which may include administrative support, provided relates to the project and spending follows the spending policies of their institution.
+No. Funds may not be used for overhead or indirect charges.
+Funds may be used for direct charges relevant to the work of the project, which may include administrative support, provided it relates to the project and follows the spending policies of the recipient’s organization.

 A formal report will not be required from prize recipients, only an annual impact statement.